 - Orchard Road is a popular tourist attraction for its shops and restaurants.
 See it at Christmas when the brightly coloured lights bring the street to life.

 - The Sri Mariamman Temple is the largest Hindu temple in Singapore.
 Naraina Pillay, a government clerk, erected a hut on the site, in 1827.
 In 1843, the present temple was built and dedicated to Mariamman, the goddess worshipped for her power to fight disease.

-- Remember this: Singapore is described as a “fine city” because so many activities carry a hefty fine.
+- Singapore is described as a “fine city” because so many activities carry a hefty fine.
 Some of these are selling or importing chewing gum, dropping chewing gum on the street, dancing in public, smoking in most public places, vandalism, public speaking without a permit, and skateboarding.

 - Follow the sights associated with Sir Stamford Raffles, the founder of Singapore.
 There is a statue in the business district and several hotels, educational institutions, sports clubs and even a Raffles lighthouse in the Straits of Singapore